DIY Bags and Accessories with Crystals

 Pass the right cord through the 3rd bead.
 Continue in the same way until the flap is 10 rows long.

-Sew the second part of the magnetic lock to the flap.
+Sew the second part of the magnetic clasp to the flap.

-Your mobile case with crystals is now complete.
+Your mobile case with crystals is now done.

-The following materials are used for this cup holder:
+W used the following materials to make this cup holder:

 approx. 150 acrylic beads, square, faceted, transparent light golden yellow